OCA/social/mail_tracking/readme/ROADMAP.md

-- Integrate with the core mail.notification model.
-A soft way would be to write a notification event along with the mail.tracking.event ones.
-  Another way could be to merge both models and build the module features on top of it.
-This might imply a refactor though.
+- Integrate with the core `mail.notification` model as it overlaps with what the `mail.tracking` model does.
+We could add the existing features on top of that model and save lots of code lines.